-The Extended Care Program is available on minimum days from 12:00pm to 6:30pm for children enrolled in the program and for drop-in students.
+The Extended Care Program is available on minimum days from 12:00pm to 6:00 pm for children enrolled in the program.
 Minimum days are included in monthly rates.
 All children must bring lunches on minimum days as no lunch program is available.
+Note: minimum days before a vacation break there is no after school extended day.